 Reports may be provided directly to Tracey Anderson, LDSBC Title IX Coordinator at email@example.com, 801-524-1920, in-person in room 929 or by submitting a report online using the incident reporting form.

 Additionally, LDSBC has selected Ethics Point to provide you with a simple, risk-free way to anonymously and confidentially report activities that may involve criminal, unethical or otherwise inappropriate behavior in violation of LDSBC’s policies.
 To help maintain confidentiality, the linked EthicsPoint website is hosted on EthicsPoint’s secure servers and is not part of LDSBC’s website or intranet.

 *If you are considered a “responsible employee” as defined in the Sexual Misconduct policy, you may not report anonymously.

 LDS Business College is dedicated to providing an environment free from unlawful sex discrimination.
 The following are some of the resources provided by the College to assist students, faculty, staff and administrative employees, and others participating in LDSBC’s education programs and activities.
-Please also see "Information for Victims" for additional information.
+Please also see "Resource Information" for additional information.

 Title IX Coordinator: (801) 524-1920; Tracey Anderson has been designated as the Title IX Coordinator to handle inquiries regarding non-discrimination and harassment policies.